twneale/lens-manual/manual.md

     $ git commit -m "Fixed X"
     $ git push

-Alternatively, if you are working on breaking changes you can switch to a different branch, and submit a pull request using the Github interace.
+Alternatively, if you are working on breaking changes you can switch to a different branch, and submit a pull request using the Github interface.
 Here's how:

     $ git checkout -b my_feature_branch
     $ git add <YOUR STUFF>